Updated October 2017

 For the all-mountain review, we sought out products that are wide enough to handle soft snow but have dimensions and design features that allow them to rip up the hard packed snow as well.
 That said, there may appear to be a slight west coast, big mountain bias to our selection; and this is accurate.
 We work and play at a big west coast resort.
 Some of our feelings about what may constitute a good all-mountain ski are a reflection of our terrain and snow type in the Sierra.

 We generally have soft snow, receive generous amounts of it, and have lots of off-piste terrain to explore in-bounds.
 This season has been record-breaking for many resorts in the area.
-Though we got pounded by snow in the middle of the season, we found some balance in the beginning and end, and it made for some good testing conditions which reflect the different snow climates of the U.S. When testing all eight contenders in every type of snow, it became clear that wider waisted models, formerly reserved only for deep snow, are becoming better performers on firm snow, which makes them more versatile.
+Though we got pounded by snow in the middle of the season, we found some balance in the beginning and end, and it made for some good testing conditions which reflect the different snow climates of the U.S. When testing all six contenders in every type of snow, it became clear that wider waisted models, formerly reserved only for deep snow, are becoming better performers on firm snow, which makes them more versatile.

 We've all been there; looking for a new pair for the season, but unsure of where to start.
 We hope we've been able to help you decide which pair of planks to spend your dough on, with the award winners listed at the top of the review receiving specific awards for their performance.
 Rest assured that there is a pair out there for everyone and we've made it our mission to help you find them.
 If you're still on the hunt for the perfect pair, seek refuge in our buying advice